 Step 2: Season with salt and pepper.
 Again, you want all the sides coated.

-Expert Tip: You can just check with a fork to see if they are fork-tender but the temperature method is much more accurate for perfect potatoes.
+Expert Tip: You can just check with a fork to see if they are fork tender but the temperature method is much more accurate for perfect potatoes.

-What type of potato works best?
+What kind of potato works best?

 Though they all have great qualities that make them delicious and useful in their way, not all potatoes are created equally.
 Potatoes fall into one of two categories, starchy or waxy, but in the middle, we have Yukon Gold.
 Yukon Gold potatoes have a medium starch content that makes them versatile for various types of cooking.
 These all-purpose potatoes are firm but moist and have a rich flavor.